BIGred053/project-readerwise/README.md

 ```
 ### Contributions
 Evan McCullough - Python Development

 Udacity - Project premise, Database contents

 ### License
 Project ReaderWise is shared under the MIT License.
+As a note, other Udacity FSND students should not use this code.
+Such use would constitute a breach of academic integrity.